timothyylim/haze-bot/development-plan.md

 #Development Plan

+Aim is to get a working prototype to tweet air quality data for Kuala Lumpur Malaysia.

+#Milestones
-1. Register bot and execute 'Hello world' every 3 hours.
+- [ ]  Register bot and execute 'Hello world' every 3 hours.

-2. Deploy to Heroku and test
+- [ ] Deploy to Heroku and test

-3. Scrape (http://apims.doe.gov.my/v2/) locally in python file
+- [ ] Scrape (http://apims.doe.gov.my/v2/) locally in python file

-4. Connect bot with scraping file locally and test output
+- [ ] Connect bot with scraping file locally and test output

-5. Push all files to Heroku
+- [ ] Push all files to Heroku